Our Story

 Finally, on a gloomy January day, I was asked again and decided it was time to get my butt in gear and find a supplier (who can actually sew) to start making them... and so Beta Bling was born.

-Finally... the design was finalised, and an initial range of 6 colours was selected... and here we are now!
+Eventually... the design was finalised, and an initial range of 6 colours was selected...